taziki/azure-docs/articles/azure-databricks/store-secrets-azure-key-vault.md

    * **conf-key** can be either `fs.azure.account.key.<\your-storage-account-name>.blob.core.windows.net` or `fs.azure.sas.<\your-container-name>.<\your-storage-account-name>.blob.core.windows.net`
    * **scope-name** is the name of the secret scope you created in the previous section.
-   * **key-name** is the name of they secret you created for the storage account key in your key vault.
+   * **key-name** is the name of the secret you created for the storage account key in your key vault.

    ![Create blob storage mount in notebook](./media/store-secrets-azure-key-vault/command1.png)